 The right coaching relationship is a powerful catalyst for personal transformation.
 My own approach is balanced; I prefer to introduce clients to a little bit of everything first, from mindfulness to breathwork, so they can discover what they like the most.
 From there, we can move to more specialized techniques.

 While I am also known as a mental coach who provides hypnosis and performance coaching for high-performers like entrepreneurs and professional athletes, my main specialties are in chakra and ki energy meditations, including energy healing.
 For advanced students who have mastered the foundations, I also teach more esoteric techniques such as lucid dreaming and astral projection.
-If such approach is something that resonates with you, reach out to me to schedule our first meditation session.
+If such an approach is something that resonates with you, reach out to me to schedule our first meditation session.